connectingsilverstonevps/connectingsilverstonevps.github.io/index.md

-## A secure, fast and free VPS hosted on DigitalOcean.
+## A secure, fast and free VPN service hosted on DigitalOcean.

 ## iPhone
 **Read this all before continuing.**